-The Radiological Environmental Monitoring Program (REMP) required by this Requirement for OPERABILITY (RFO) provides representative measurements of radiation and of radioactive materials in the environment near Columbia Generating Station.
+BASES BACKGROUND The Radiological Environmental Monitoring Program (REMP) required by this Requirement for Operability (RFO) provides representative measurements of radiation and of radioactive materials in the environment near Columbia Generating Station.
 It includes all exposure pathways for those radionuclides that lead to the highest potential radiation exposures of members of the public resulting from the plant operation.
-This monitoring program implements Section IV.B.2 of Appendix I to Ref.
-1 and thereby supplements the radiological effluent monitoring program by verifying that the measurable concentrations of radioactive materials and levels of radiation are not higher than expected on the basis of the effluent measurements and the modeling of the environmental exposure pathways.
-Guidance for this monitoring program is provided by Ref.
-2.

-This Radiological Environmental Monitoring Program provides assurance that radiation levels in the environment caused by normal operation and Anticipated Operational Transients are evaluated to determine their impact on a MEMBER OF THE PUBLIC.
+This monitoring program implements Section IV.B.2 of Appendix I of Reference 1 and thereby supplements the radiological effluent monitoring program by verifying that the measurable concentrations of radioactive materials and levels of radiation are not higher than expected on the basis of the effluent measurements and the modeling of the environmental exposure pathways.
+Guidance for this monitoring program is provided by Reference 2.
+APPLICABLE SAFETY ANALYSES The REMP provides assurance that radiation levels in the environment caused by normal operation and Anticipated Operational Transients are evaluated to determine their impact on a Member of the Public.
 Chapter 15, Accident Analysis, of the FSAR (Ref.
 3) analyzes a number of anticipated process disturbances and component failures that have the potential of causing increased environmental impact.

-This RFO, through Table 6.3.1-1, specifies sample locations, analyses, and frequencies for several different exposure pathways.
+REQUIREMENTS FOR OPERABILITY This RFO, through Table 6.3.1-1, specifies sample locations, analyses, and frequencies for several different exposure pathways.
 The RFO is a comprehensive radiological environmental surveillance program to assess the impact of plant operation on the environment.
 The results of this program are intended to supplement the results of the Radiological Effluent Monitoring Program.
 The REMP verifies that the measurable concentrations of radioactive materials and levels of radiation are no higher than expected based on the effluent measurements and modeling of the exposure pathways.
-The program uses the guidance of Refs.
-2, 4, 5, 6, and 7.
+The program uses the guidance of References 2, 4, 5, 6, and 7.
 The following describes the environmental sampling categories of Table 6.3.1-1.